Embever/embever_docs/docs/getting_started/uaf.md

 ## View sent telemetry data in Embever IoT Core Browsable API
-Embever IoT Core REST API lets you interact with the devices on the {{platform}}.
+Embever IoT Core REST API lets you interact with the devices on the {{UAF}}.
 We will use the Browsable API to see the telemetry data sent by the device.
 On your browser go to `https://api.embever.com/v2/events/?device=<your_device_id>`.
 Replace `your_device_id` with the id of your Device in the API.
 Events are the representation of data that is sent from the device to Embever IoT Core.
 Event object contains a type which denotes an specition occurence in the device and the payload contains the additional information of this occurence.
 In our case the telemetry data is sent as the payload of occurence of the event "<type>".
 Now you should see the telemetry data un like this.
 <!--